PhoenixBasics/phoenixbasics.github.io/step4phoenixgenerator.md

 ```

 ## Relationships
-(Use `git checkout 4b.speaker` to catch up with the class)
+(Use `git checkout 4c.relationships` to catch up with the class)

 Now that we have our models generated, let's define their relationship.
-Open the `Category` module `lib/fawkes/schedule/category.ex` and add this code on line `10` to say that a `Category` has many talks.
+Open the `Category` module `lib/fawkes/schedule/category.ex` and add this code in the schema, below the fields to say that a `Category` has many talks.

 ```
 many_to_many :talks, Fawkes.Schedule.Talk, join_through: "talks_categories"
 ```

-For `Audience` module `lib/fawkes/schedule/audience.ex`,
+For `Audience` module `lib/fawkes/schedule/audience.ex`, add add this code in the schema, below the fields to say that an audience has many talks.

 ```
 has_many :talks, Fawkes.Schedule.Talk
 ```

-A speaker belongs to a talk, so open `lib/fawkes/schedule/speaker.ex`, delete line 15 for the `talk_id` field and replace it with the belongs_to relationship:
+A speaker belongs to a talk, so open `lib/fawkes/schedule/speaker.ex`, delete the line for the `talk_id` field and replace it with the belongs_to relationship:

 ```
 belongs_to :talk, Fawkes.Schedule.Talk
 ```

-Remove company, github, twitter, and description from the required fields.
+Remove image, company, github, twitter, and description from the required fields.

 ```
 |> validate_required([:slug, :image_url, :first, :last])